 Since 2005, Tactical Air has operated high-performance jet and turboprop aircraft (F-5, F-16, EMB-312 and SF-260) in demanding tactical environments and the MU-2B in logistical flying.
 These operations include air-to-air Adversary/OPFOR, Flight Test, Tactical Demonstrations and Evaluations, overwater operations, and live and dry Commercial Close Air Support (CCAS).
 We have also flown and managed military and commercial aviation safety programs and demonstrated a successful safety program at Tactical Air.

 Over the past 10 years, the commercial aviation services industry has seen tragic accidents, often stemming from failure to follow established safety procedures or mitigate operational risk.
-Our strong safety culture is evidenced by TacAir’s mishap-free safety record in the air and on the ground, across the full spectrum of military missions.
-We believe that safety is a byproduct of our professionalism and we take this so seriously that it is part of our Core Values.
+We have a strong safety culture and we believe that safety is a byproduct of our professionalism.
+Tactical Air takes this so seriously that it is part of our Core Values.

 “Clearly their military training, experienced cadre and adherence to sound safety standards have paid off for them (and for AIG).
 The quality of their operations is certainly reflected in their long loss‐free record.”